 2. Sea-Doo Spark Cover

 The next Sea-Doo Spark Accessory is a cover.
 I personally did not get the cover that Sea-Doo sells as I think it’s too much.
 The cover I use is this one here (Amazon Link Ad) and I’m happy with it.
 I don’t tow with the cover on, if you do that then consider the Sea-Doo Spark Cover here (Amazon Link Ad).
 (Make sure to get the correct size if you have a 2up or 3up)

 The whole body of the Spark is Ploy-Tec which is a type of plastic.
 Unlike fiberglass, plastic is not porous, so it does not dry out the same way that fiberglass does.
 That is why you see old jet ski’s looking chalky.

 This does not mean your Spark won’t fade; nothing is safe from the Sun.
 What a cover will do is keep excess rainwater, dust, and bird poop away from your machine.
-Rainwater and bird poop is very acidic and combined with Sunlight its a recipe for a mess.
+Rainwater and bird poop are very acidic and combined with Sunlight it’s a recipe for a mess.

 Tip: Wipe the seat down before you put a cover on it or remove the seat and store it somewhere dry.
 This will keep mold from growing on the seat.

 A shock tube or also called an impeller protector (Amazon Link Ad) helps keep your tow rope away from the intake of the Spark.
 Out of all the Sea-Doo Spark Accessories, this one is a must-have for sure.